Revisiting Model Stitching in the Foundation Model Era¶

 Loss & Training¶

-- Stage 1: FFM loss (label-free data); source and target features can be pre-extracted to accelerate training.
+- Stage 1: FFM loss (unlabeled data); source and target features can be pre-extracted to accelerate training.

 - Stage 2: Downstream task cross-entropy loss (labeled data).

-- Stitching layer: Default is a 2-layer MLP with ReLU (identical to the feature projector in LLaVA-1.5).
+- Stitching Layer: Defaults to a 2-layer MLP with ReLU (similar to the LLaVA-1.5 projector).

 Key Experimental Results¶